rowland007/Cyber-Playbook/docs/glossary.md

     - **Testing Methodologies** - Quality assurance methodologies that consist of test plans and other avenues to assure that the code within an application is as error free as possible.
     - **Use Case Modeling** - A technique to pictorially illustrate how the business functions should work in a proposed system through user interactions.
 This is mainly used in the design phase of software development projects to transform business requirements into functional specifications (WhizLabs, 2018).
 - **Specification-Based Detection** - Identification of a threat based on a set of rules that were violated.
 This process is very specific and is used in companies that are looking for compliance issues and compliance regulations.
+- **Spoofing** - Faking the sending address of a transmission to gain illegal entry into a secure system (Dukes, 2015).
 - **Spoofing** - Faking the sending address of a transmission in order to gain illegal entry into a secure system.
 Creating fake responses or signals in order to keep a session active and prevent timeouts.
 For example, mainframes continuously poll their terminals.
 If the lines to remote terminals are temporarily suspended because there is no traffic, a local device spoofs the host with “I’m still here” responses.
 The most common forms of spoofing are the following:
     - **ARP**: Links a perpetrator’s MAC address to a legitimate IP address through spoofed ARP messages.
 It’s typically used in denial-of-service (DoS) and man-in-the-middle assaults.
     - **IP Address**: Disguises an attacker’s origin IP.
 It’s typically used in DoS assaults.
     - **DNS Server**: Modifies a DNS server in order to redirect a domain name to a different IP address.
 It’s typically used to spread viruses.
 (PC Magazine, 2018)
 - **SQL Injection Attacks (SQLi)** - An exploit that takes advantage of database query software that does not thoroughly test the query statement for correctness.
 Along with cross-site scripting, this is used by worms to break into websites and extract data or embed malicious code (PC Magazine, 2018).
+- **Stakeholder** - A person or a group who has an interest—vested or otherwise—in an enterprise and whose support is required to be successful (Rouse, 2017).
 - **Stakeholder** - Any individual who may be affected by a business decision.
 The term may refer to just about anyone who has some interest in a company or its products; however, it specifically excludes shareholders, who are officially part owners of the company (PC Magazine, 2019).
+- **Standards** - Are formally-established requirements in regard to processes, actions, and configuration (Cornelius, 2017).
 - **Statistical Techniques** - The analysis of intrusion detection based on a pattern of numbers or a sequence of steps taken by the attacker.
 - **Stealth Mode** - Taking place in secret.
 Stealth mode often refers to the policy of startups, when companies are developing unique products, or the policy of established companies when they are creating something new.
 Everyone is sworn to secrecy, and a low profile is kept until launch time (PC Magazine, 2018).
 - **Steganography** - Embedding data within other data to conceal it.